 Stay Put policy

 Residents living in certain Derwent Living flats or apartments are asked to follow our Stay Put policy.
-This policy has received criticism in media following Grenfell, but in the smaller type of blocks that Derwent Living owns it is really the best way to protect you and your family from a fire.
+This policy has received criticism in media following the Grenfell Tower fire, but in the smaller type of blocks that Derwent Living owns it is really the best way to protect you and your family from a fire.

-If you have such a policy in operation at your scheme, there will be signage in your building to tell you what to do and you can also find a copy on our website in the publications area.
+If you have such a policy in operation at your scheme, there will be signage in your building to tell you what to do and you can also find a copy here.
 Please read this information carefully.

 Stay Put policies make use of fire doors which offer significant protection from fire.
 The fire doors in Derwent Living flats prevent the spread of fire for a minimum of 30 minutes, allowing time for the fire service to arrive.
 If the fire is outside of your flat, or preventing your exit from the building, the advice is to close as many doors as possible between yourself and the fire and await rescue.
 As mentioned earlier, Derwent Living does not own any high-rise buildings, and even on the top floor of our tallest buildings, the fire service has the necessary equipment to be able to reach at that height.